acfinspace/Spacelibraryoftales/docs/authors/miscauthors/confession.md

 > Original post: [https://docs.google.com/document/d/1GelkYNB3ZCVKVLo5HUmEBSL55_fCYrnPGF1VvcGTpk0/edit](https://docs.google.com/document/d/1GelkYNB3ZCVKVLo5HUmEBSL55_fCYrnPGF1VvcGTpk0/edit)

-> This story directly references another story that was created by my fellow Signalleer, Cassandra Habalu.
-It is called “On The Origins of ALLISON”, and can be read in its entirety at http://habalueve.blogspot.co.uk/p/chronicle-on-origins-of-allison.html

-> I am grateful to Cassandra for allowing me to muck around a bit in her wonderful creation, as well as CCP for allowing me to muck around in theirs.
+> Author’s Note: This story directly references another story that was created by my fellow Signalleer, Cassandra Habalu.
+It is called “On The Origins of ALLISON”, and can be read in its entirety at http://habalueve.blogspot.co.uk/p/chronicle-on-origins-of-allison.html I am grateful to Cassandra for allowing me to muck around a bit in her wonderful creation, as well as CCP for allowing me to muck around in theirs.

 > Entry for the YC119 Pod and Planet Fiction Contest in the Eight Thousand Suns in New Eden category.